Clm-Roig/larsen-toulousaine/README.md

 ### Tools

-This projet uses Next.js, Vercel for deployment & analytics, Cloudinary for images storage.
+This projet uses Next.js, Netlify for deployment and Cloudinary for images storage.